ceph/ceph/doc/radosgw/notifications.rst

   - "none": message is considered "delivered" if sent to broker
   - "broker": message is considered "delivered" if acked by broker (default)

+- AWS Endpoint

+ - push-endpoint: ``aws://sns.<region>.amazonaws.com`` for AWS SNS and ``aws://lambda.<region>amazonaws.com`` for AWS lambda.
+E.g. ``aws://sns.us-east-1.amazonaws.com``
+ - use-ssl: if "true" then secure connection will be used for connecting with the server
+ - AccessKey: Access Key for access to AWS services
+ - SecretKey: Secret Access Key for access to AWS services
+ - AwsArn: ARN of the resource to push notification to.
+The ARN is expected to be in the format based on: ``arn:aws:<sns|lambda>:[region]:<account-id>:<topic name|function name>``.
+E.g. ``arn:aws:sns:us-east-1:123456789012:gsoc20-ceph``
+ - verify-ssl: indicate whether the server certificate is validated by the client or not ("false" by default)
+ - aws-ack-level: In case of SNS message is considered delivered when pushed into SNS and does not have to be notified to the end recipients.
+In case of lambda, we ignore the success/fail of the execution of the function, and consider the message delivered when the function is successfully triggered.
+Two ack methods exist:

+  - "none": message is considered "delivered" if sent to server
+  - "server": message is considered "delivered" if acked by server (default)

 .. note::